CodeRhymesLife/collective.usermanual/README.rst

 from plone.org (sphinxification done by Giacomo Spettoli).
 Let's finish the work by refactoring screenshots to be generated with our robot testing tools.

-Of course, that feels like a daunting task at first, but once it's done, it's easy to tweak those screenshots, re-generate translate them in different languages or with different themes.
+Writing robot-scripts for screenshots is a daunting task at first, but once it's done, it's easy to tweak those screenshots, re-generate translate them in different languages or with different themes.

-`Robot-refactored screenshots work also as acceptance tests for Plone.`__
+`Robot-refactored screenshots also work as acceptance tests for Plone.`__

 __ http://jenkins.plone.org/view/User%20Docs/job/collective.usermanual/